cirosantilli/gitlabhq/CONTRIBUTING.md

 1. Contains functionality we think other users will benefit from too
 1. Doesn't add configuration options since they complicate future changes
 1. Initially contains a single commit (please use `git rebase -i` to squash commits)
-1. Changes after submitting the merge request should be in separate commits (no squashing)
+1. Changes after submitting the merge request should be in separate commits (no squashing).
+You may be asked to squash to one commit when the review process is over and the patch is ready to be merged.
 1. It conforms to the following style guides

 ## Style guides